terminusdb/terminusdb-docs/guides/reference-guides/graphql-reference/graphql_query.md

 }
 ```

-Which will find the name of every person who views the top level
+This will find the name of every person who views the top level
 `Person` us as their friend (i.e. has a `friend` link to the current
 person).

 ### Path Queries: `_path_to_CLASS`

 A path query allows us to use regular graph expressions to follow
-links from the current object to another object of class `CLASS`.
+links from the current object to another object of `CLASS`.

 Using the `Person` example: